AlexandrGraschenkov/LiquidTransition/README.md

 LiquidTransition 'inspired' by [Hero](https://github.com/HeroTransitions/Hero).
 We have complex UI with custom animation.
 Several weaks we try to implement performance animation in `Hero`.
 When nothing works with `Hero`, we check manual implementation of transition.
 It works much faster.
 Cause `Hero` do a lot of snapshots, performs transition becomes laggy.
 In real project `Hero` showed not enough performance and require a lot of code to say what you really want.
 So in real app manual transition looks more suitable. `Hero` was removed from project and we move to transitions with manual control.
 Some pieces of new library start appear in our project.
 Now some ideas and code was moved and refactored for common usage in one library.

-If you look for something similar, take a look on [Transition](https://github.com/Touchwonders/Transition).
-I found this project after finish `LiquidTransition` and it have good ideas behind.
-It less convenient, but still good lib.
+If you look for something similar, take a look on [Transition](https://github.com/Touchwonders/Transition) and [EasyTransitions](https://github.com/marcosgriselli/EasyTransitions).
+I found this projects after finish `LiquidTransition` and they have good ideas behind.
+They less convenient, but still good lib.

 ## Credits